altruios/namshubettulpa/public/namshubettulpa/chapters/reset-2.md

 }
 {
-*Martha started, looking at Rossin's still shaking hand* "M::I don't understand"
+*Martha started, looking at Rossin's still shaking hand* "M::I don't understand..."
 ~She still wouldn't look left~
 'R::An idea is a change in the brain...
 A chemical one...
-A new state in a giant state-machine, when you talk to someone ^Martha keep looking at me' *^Her head snapped to the right back to center* 'R::There are states you can put the brain into from an idea, there are safe...'
+A new state in a giant state-machine, when you talk to someone ^Martha keep looking at me...'
+*^Her head snapped to the right back to center* 'R::There are states you can put the brain into from an idea, there are safe...'
-`states=>(~Ideas processed through our language center~) ` 'R::And there are '
+`states=>(~Ideas processed through our language center~) ` 'R::And there are...'
 `arbitrary.states=>(~Any arbitrary set of chemical potentials~)` 'R::...which are far more dangerous.'
 }